 Plastic wrap or wax paper

-Roast the nuts (optional).
+- Roast the nuts (optional).
 Nuts can be used raw or roasted; roasting will add a toasty, nutty depth to the bars.
-If desired, roast the nuts at 350°F for 10-12 minutes, until fragrant and golden.
+If desired, roast the nuts at 350°F for 10 to 12 minutes, until fragrant and golden.
 Allow to cool before using.
-(See: How to Roast Nuts in the Oven)
+(See: How to Roast Nuts in the Oven.)

-Process continuously until a ball is formed, 1-2 minutes.
-Continue processing for another 1-2 minutes, until the ingredients clump together and gather into a ball.
+- Process continuously until a ball is formed, 1 to 2 minutes.
+Continue processing for another 1 to 2 minutes, until the ingredients clump together and gather into a ball.

-Press into a thick square and chill.
-Lay a piece of plastic wrap or wax paper on your work surface and dump the power bar dough on top.
-Press the dough with your hands until it forms a thick square, roughly 8" x 8" in size.
+- Press into a thick square and chill.
+Lay a piece of plastic wrap or wax paper on your work surface and dump the dough on top.
+Press the dough with your hands until it forms a thick square, roughly 8"x8" in size.
 Wrap and chill for at least an hour or overnight.

-Divide into bars.
-Unwrap the chilled power bar dough and transfer to a cutting board.
+- Divide into bars.
+Unwrap the chilled dough and transfer to a cutting board.
 Cut into 8 large bars or 16 small squares, as desired.
 Wrap each bar in plastic wrap or wax paper.

-Energy Balls: The power bar dough can also be shaped into small balls.
+- Energy balls: The dough can also be shaped into small balls.
 Refrigerate until firm, then wrap in plastic for longer storage.